raffeeh/LandingPage_Shop/README.md

 # LandingPage_Shop
-This is a landing page for a shooping web.
+This is a landing page for a shopping web.